tatianab/elliptic-curves/README.txt

       python setup.py install
    Then, if you want to edit on your computer (and have changes show up) type:
       python setup.py develop

+-- /latex
+   The written part of my thesis.

 -- /primecurves
    PYTHON VERSION: 2.7.6